Montclair State University NJSOC Herpetology Workshop 2019:

 The workshop will be divided into two one-week sessions, with each week-long session involving different schedules, activities and learning experiences.
 Participants will have the option of taking the course for either one week (5 days) or two weeks (10 days).
 Cost is $750.00 per person for one week and $1000.00 per person for two weeks (discounts available for early registrants; see registration below).
 These fees include instruction, meals and lodging at the NJSOC.

 One to three (1-3) transferable, undergraduate credits are obtainable through Montclair State University for an additional fee.
 Non-credit options and course completion certificates are also available upon request.
-To receive academic credit and financial aid, participants attend the course in June and register for the course during Montclair’s Fall 2017 semester.
-For all inquiries regarding academic credit, please contact Dr. William Thomas at: firstname.lastname@example.org
+To receive academic credit and financial aid, participants attend the course in June and register for the course during Montclair’s Fall 2019 semester.
+For all inquiries regarding academic credit, please contact Dr. Randall FitzGerald at: email@example.com

 No experience is necessary but participants should be capable of college-level work and have strong interests in field biology, ecology, natural history, etc. Participants should also be in relatively good health and capable of hiking several miles in a range of conditions over moderate-difficult terrain.